-In the beginning of the XIX century Serbs started their liberation from Ottomans who have ruled for almost five centuries.
-Karadjordje Petrovic and Milos Obrenovic, founders of two royal dynasties, were leaders of the uprising against Turks.
-In this tour you will discover some interesting stories about these two families, who had contributed a lot for Serbia to become free and modern country in post Ottoman period.
+With this private tour you will discover some interesting stories about two Royal families who had contributed a lot for Serbia to become free and modern country in post Ottoman period.
 But also you’ll learn about events and general lifestyle from more recent times.
 During the XIX and in the beginning of XX century, Serbian political scene was very turbulent.
 Leaders were changed more than ten times.
 But each leader had left its mark in Belgrade.
 Nothing less turbulent was later during the XX century.

 From the plateau where we greet our sportsmen for achieving outstanding results, where we change political regimes and where we celebrate important events we move on to one of the most important streets in Belgrade, which carries the name of Prince Milos Obrenovic.
-He was the richest man in Serbia during his reign and known as a man who started the construction of Belgrade outside the medieval borders.
 This street holds the most important buildings, such as embassies and ministries, which, at the same time, represent an architecture outdoor exhibition.

 Further on we continue to Dedinje, Belgrade’s most prestigious residential area, where Serbian kings had their palaces.
-Although Serbia was very shortly a kingdom, Belgrade has four Palaces.
+Although Serbia was very shortly a kingdom, Belgrade has four palaces.
 Two of them are situated on Dedinje, Royal palace and White palace.
 Constructed between two world wars, they were residence of the Karodjordjevic family.
-Today, palace is a residence of Crowned Prince Aleksandar Karadjordjevic.

-The very end of our tour is planned at the oldest tavern in Serbia, Café “?” where we’ll finish our tour with a tasting of a local traditional drink rakija.
-Of course for those who are not fans of strong alcoholic drinks there is plenty more choices for refreshment.
+The very end of our Belgrade private city tour is planned at the oldest tavern in Serbia, Café “?” where we’ll finish our tour with tasting of local traditional drink rakija.
+Of course for those who are not fans of strong alcoholic drinks there is plenty more of choices for refreshment.

 Details on prices and services